seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **Captain**
 Romans, make way: the good Andronicus.
-Patron of virtue, Rome’s best champion,
+Patron of virtue, Rome's best champion,
 Successful in the battles that he fights,
-With honour and with fortune is return’d
+With honour and with fortune is return'd
 From where he circumscribed with his sword,
 And brought to yoke, the enemies of Rome.